docker/docs/network/packet-filtering-firewalls.md

 Other rules added to the `FORWARD` chain, either manually, or by another iptables-based firewall, are evaluated after the `DOCKER-USER` and `DOCKER` chains.
-This means that if you expose a port through Docker, this port gets exposed no matter what rules your firewall has configured.
+This means that if you publish a port through Docker, this port gets published no matter what rules your firewall has configured.
-If you want rules to apply even when a port gets exposed through Docker, you must add these rules to the `DOCKER-USER` chain.
+If you want rules to apply even when a port gets published through Docker, you must add these rules to the `DOCKER-USER` chain.

 ### Match the original IP and ports for requests